 These advantages make it worth it to invest a few more bucks and avoid losing money down the road.

-PROSHRED® Seattle is a Leader in On-Site Shredding Services
+Proshred® Seattle is a Leader in On-Site Shredding Services

 Secure shredding service is vital to running a successful company.
 It not only protects your confidential information, but it also keeps your clients’ data protected.